Top 10 Challenges Enterprises Face In IoT Implementation

 The purpose of capturing data is to transform the information collected from various sources in a standard format that can be analyzed and automated.

-According to the Hubspot report, sponsored by ParStream, out of 86% of business stakeholders who claim that data is integral to their IoT project, only 8% are able to capture and analyze IoT data in a consistent manner.
+According to the Hubspot report, sponsored by ParStream, out of 86% of business stakeholders who claim that data is integral to their IoT project, only 8% can capture and analyze IoT data consistently.

-As IoT is mainly about dependence on sensors for signals and networks for the distribution, chances are that due to certain anomalies in runtime, such as a shutdown of power, incorrect data may get recorded.
+As IoT is mainly about dependence on sensors for signals and networks for distribution, due to certain anomalies in runtime, such as a shutdown of power, incorrect data may get recorded.

-At this stage, we are at the very purpose of IoT i.e. translating data into meaningful information.
-A flaw in data or data model could lead to false positives and false negatives.
-It’s crucial to recognize that raw data alone does not provide insights; rather, it’s the art of asking the right questions that unlocks true insights.
+At this stage, we are at the very purpose of IoT i.e., translating data into meaningful information.
+A data or model flaw could lead to false positives and negatives.
+It’s crucial to recognize that raw data alone does not provide insights; it’s the art of asking the right questions that unlocks true insights.

 Based on this report by Hubspot, it is apparent that 44% of IoT stakeholders face difficulty in capturing data and 30% confirm that their analytics capabilities are not strong and flexible.